-“ We thought we would do something nice for Helen.
-Seeing as she is now a widow” ( she conveys that last message in a stage whisper in case I didn’t know and in case Helen hears.)
-Helen of course wont hear because she lives 5 houses away, but for whatever reason I nod conspiratorially.
+“ We thought we would do something nice for Pru.
+Seeing as she is now a widow” ( she conveys that last message in a stage whisper in case I didn’t know and in case Pru hears.)
+Pru of course wont hear because she lives 5 houses away, but for whatever reason I nod conspiratorially.

 “ How is the house coming on?”
 Lydia almost falters at the question.
 Oh, so that is the reason for the tea party.
 An update on how long the caravan might be in full sight for.

 “ Hmm” says Lydia not looking for any confrontation in her perfectly creamy world.

 “ See you tomorrow then.
 Cant wait” and I slide the door closed and watch her walk down the drive.